gt-webdev/portfolio-site-tutorial/docs/tutorial.md

 ## Github Pages
 All public repositories have the ability to enable Github Pages.
 Github has an internal tool that builds web applications using Jekyll.
 There are other tools that people may use to build web apps like Webpack or Parcel, but Github uses Jekyll so we'll stick with that.

+If you have not already, make sure your new repository is set to Public.
+Navigate to Settings and click on the option "Pages".
+By default, Pages are not active.
+Choose to activate it on the `main` branch and select the root directory as the source.
+The build service will then proceed to find the `README.md`, but because the file has a "permalink" on it, it will route to the `index.html` in the same directory.
+Thus, wait a few minutes, then go to your browser and enter `{github_username}.github.io/{repository_name}` and you'll see your live site!

+More information about Github Pages [here](https://pages.github.com/)

 ## (Bonus) What does that JS file do?
 (Note for the live version - This may not exist due to time constraints)